 MyMagic+ will be available for all on-site guests, Annual Passholders, and Cast Members at no additional visible charge.
 However, since this entire NextGen project that includes MyMagic+ has cost Disney an estimated $1.5 to $2 billion dollars, you can bet that Disney will be rolling the costs into existing charges.
 Sort of the same way Disney’s Magical Express and transportation are ostensibly free, but Disney builds these “freebies” into the cost of vacation packages.
 Disney is a for-profit business, so you can bet you’ll be paying for this one way or another.

 How will MyMagic+ enhance my park experience?

 These are just a few examples of what is possible with MyMagic+.
-Much remains unknown (some feel it might increase FASTPASS capacity), and is dependent upon how Disney is able to utilize the system going forward.
+Much remains unknown, and is dependent upon how Disney is able to utilize the system going forward.

 How will MyMagic+ detract from my park experience?

 While the advance planning might be a plus for some, it’s likely to be a negative for many others.
-A portion of all FASTPASSES will be allocated towards day-guests not using FASTPASS+, but there’s no question that there will be fewer FASTPASSES for day-guests, who could find themselves waiting in long lines at FastPass+ kiosks when they arrive to the park.
+A portion of all FastPass+ will be allocated towards day-guests who don’t make reservations in advance, but there’s no question that there will be fewer FastPass+ for day-guests, who could find themselves waiting in long lines at FastPass+ kiosks when they arrive to the park.
 However, since you’re reading this article, it’s unlikely that this will detract from your experience–you now know that it’s important to make FastPass+ reservations in advance.

 Will you be able to opt out of MyMagic+?

 If these privacy concerns don’t sit well with you, fear not, as MyMagic+ is an opt-in program that will not require participation.
 However, the number of perks afforded only to those who use MyMagic+ will be such that most guests will feel compelled to participate.
 If not, you’ll be stuck with waiting in the same-day FastPass+ lines and will have a difficult (if not impossible) time scoring FastPass+ for the most popular attractions, like Toy Story Mania.

 What about Annual Passholders?

 Replacement MagicBands for Annual Passholders will cost $50 (given the $12.95 cost for a MagicBand for day guests, we’re not sure whether this replacement cost will change, but it’s the current cost).
 Annual Passholders will be able to tie a credit card to their MagicBands for purchases at Walt Disney World.

 What about guests without smartphones?

 While a smartphone is necessary to use the My Disney Experience app, it is not necessary to use MyMagic+.
-Guests can pre-book their FASTPASS+ experiences from home or on kiosks set-up within the parks.
-Kiosk locations are still somewhat TBD, but are likely in Town Square Theater at the Magic Kingdom, Sid’s at Disney’s Hollywood Studios, and near the park entrances at Epcot and Disney’s Animal Kingdom.
+Guests can pre-book their FastPass+ experiences from home or on kiosks set-up within the parks.
+Kiosks are located throughout the Magic Kingdom, Disney’s Hollywood Studios, Epcot, and Disney’s Animal Kingdom.
 One thing we noticed in Epcot is that the first FastPass+ kiosk in the park always had the longest lines–try going to one further in the park for shorter lines if you need to use the in-park kiosks.
 However, we highly recommend advance booking of FastPass+.

 The user experience likely won’t be quite the same for those who can’t make adjustments on the fly with the My Disney Experience app, but a smartphone is still not required to partake.

 Disney is pretty efficient given its size, but it has a number of inefficiencies and variables beyond guest’s control.
-If transportation, dining, etc., outside of the guest’s control causes a guest to miss their FASTPASS+ window, Cast Members will have limited discretionary authority over accommodating the guests.
+If transportation, dining, etc., outside of the guest’s control causes a guest to miss their FastPass+ window, Cast Members have limited discretionary authority over accommodating the guests.
 We don’t recommend “testing” the amount of discretion they have unless you have real circumstances beyond your control preventing you from making the window.
 It’s more of a hassle than it’s worth.

 What if I book through a travel agent or have already booked my 2014 trip before the system full rolled out?

-We’ve already said a lot about the whole NextGen thing, and while I do have some concerns about the privacy aspect and the money Disney has spent on the infrastructure for this new system, I already heavily use Google products, so Google knows just about everything I do, too.
+While I do have some concerns about the privacy aspect and the money Disney has spent on the infrastructure for this new system, I already heavily use Google products, so the privacy concerns aren’t a big thing.
 I’m not exactly wild about the direction society is going with privacy, and I think corporations are diminishing our expectations of privacy, but this is far from the most (or even close to it) egregious example of that.

 As for the actual functionality of MyMagic+?
 While it was initially somewhat problematic during early testing (we encountered problems with it in September 2013), on our visits in 2014, MyMagic+ has worked flawlessly.
 This isn’t to say there aren’t still some kinks with the system, but it’s now (mostly) operating as intended.
 Even though it’s fully rolled out, I suspect it will take much of 2014 to finish making tweaks.
 This is a huge undertaking that is bound to have a lot of hiccups.
 It seems cool enough, I just hope it doesn’t come at the detriment of the kind of experiences and the kind of leisurely park touring I enjoy.

 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.